intelligent-environments-lab/IEL_GettingStarted/README.md

 # IEL Getting Started
-Guides for various topics to get started with research at IEL
+Guides for various topics to get started with research at IEL.
+Be sure to also check out the [Wiki](https://github.com/intelligent-environments-lab/IEL_GettingStarted/wiki) for a more comprehensive look at some of these topics!

 ## Python Resources

 ## Data Analytics